JimDuncan/Electric_Vehicle_Detection/README.md

 ![alt tag] (https://github.com/ajduncan3/Electric_Vehicle_Detection/blob/master/Graphs%20and%20Pictures/kwh%20usage%20for%20a%20single%20house.png)

-Finally I trained my Neural Net on the average household/30 min interval.
-The probability that each a household in the test data owns an EV can be in the pickled file  found here.
+Finally I trained my Neural Net on the average households usage over a 30 min interval.
+The probability that each a household in the test data owns an EV can be found in the pickled file found here.
 https://github.com/ajduncan3/Electric_Vehicle_Detection/blob/master/data_files/predicted_kwh_probabilities.pkl